Kandy-IO/kandy-link-js-sdk-3.x/docs/kandy-doc.md

 Returns **[Array][12]&lt;[conversation.Conversation][19]>** An array of conversation objects.

-### Message

-A Message object is a means by which a sender can deliver information to a recipient.

-Creating and sending a message:

-A message object can be obtained through the [Conversation.createMessage][20] API on an existing conversation.

-Messages have Parts which represent pieces of a message, such as a text part, a json object part or a file part.
-Once all the desired parts have been added to the message using the [Message.addPart][21] function, the message can then be sent using the [Message.send][22] function.

-Once the sender sends a message, this message is saved in sender's state as an object.
-Similarly, once the recipient gets a message, this message is saved in recipient's state.

-Retrieving a delivered message:

-Once a message is delivered successfully, it can be obtained through the [Conversation.getMessages][23] or [Conversation.getMessage][24] API on an existing conversation.

-Below are the properties pertaining to the message object, returned by Conversation.getMessage(s) APIs, for either sender or recipient.

-Type: [Object][6]

-**Properties**

--   `timestamp` **[number][11]** A Unix timestamp in seconds marking the time when the message was created by sender.
--   `parts` **[Array][12]&lt;conversation.Part>** An array of Part Objects.
--   `sender` **[string][7]** The primary contact address of the sender.
--   `destination` **[Array][12]&lt;[string][7]>** An array of primary contact addresses associated with various destinations to which the message is meant to be delivered.
--   `messageId` **[string][7]** The unique id of the message.
-The message object (stored in sender's state) has a different id than the one associated with the message object stored in recipient's state.
--   `type` **[string][7]** The type of message that was sent.
-See [conversation.chatTypes][25] for valid types.
-    This property applies only to message objects stored in sender's state.

-#### send

-Sends the message.

 ### Conversation

 A Conversation object represents a conversation between either two users, or a